kubeovn/docs/docs/advance/with-ovn-ic.en.md

 Solution 1 is recommended first, supported after Kube-OVN v1.11.16.

 This method does not distinguish between "single node" or "multi-node high availability" deployment.
 The controller will be deployed on the master node in the form of Deployment.
-The cluster master node is 1, that is, single-node deployment, and the number of nodes is multiple, that is, multi-node high availability.
-Available deployments.
+The cluster master node is 1, which is a single node deployment, and the number of master nodes is multiple, that is, multi-node.
+Highly available deployment.

 First get the script `install-ovn-ic.sh` and use the following command: